AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 \I{################################################################################################}
 # Appendix B: 3rd Party Library Compatibility # {#alib_boxing_appendix_compat}

-In the source tree of the \aliblong, folder \alibsrcdir{compatibility} is found.
+Within the list of \ref alib_manual_modules_impludes "includable headers" some special headers named <b>"ALib.Compatibility.Xyz"</b> are found.
-Within that, a few header files are placed which are not included by other library headers, but instead may optionally be included by using code.<br>
+These headers are \b not included by other library headers, but instead may optionally be added to the using code.<br>
-The directory aggregates headers imposed by different \alibmods, targeting different 3rd-party libraries (in this respect we consider also the C++ standard library as such, as its use is optional).
+The headers concern different \alibmods, targeting different 3rd-party libraries (in this respect we consider also the C++ standard library as such, as its use is always optional).

-The naming scheme of the header files is: <em>"libname_modulename_something.hpp"</em>.
-For example, you will find header <em>std_boxing_functional</em> which applies to C++ standard library, this module and the area of "functionals".

 There is no further documentation given in this user manual.
 However, in the reference documentation of this module, which is found with the documentation of namespace